bd-j/forcepho/docs/inputs.rst

 calibrated fluxes (i.e. in units of nJy/pixel) in the first extension and associated uncertainty (:math:`\sqrt{\rm variance}`) images in the second extension.
 Masked pixels can be given inifinte or negative uncertainty values.

+There must be a valid WCS in the header of each image, and each image must contain a ``"FILTER"`` keyword giving the name of the *band*

 Image Stores